intellectif-llc/polyglotas/readme-requirement.md

 $$
 LANGUAGE plpgsql VOLATILE SECURITY DEFINER;

-COMMENT ON FUNCTION update_chat_engagement(BIGINT, INT) IS 'Sets the chat_activity_engaged_at timestamp for a student''s lesson progress.
-If no progress record exists, it creates one. p_student_id: ID of the student. p_lesson_id: ID of the lesson.
+COMMENT ON FUNCTION update_chat_engagement(UUID, INT) IS 'Sets the chat_activity_engaged_at timestamp for a student''s lesson progress.
+If no progress record exists, it creates one. p_profile_id: UUID of the student profile. p_lesson_id: ID of the lesson.
 Consider RLS implications if SECURITY DEFINER is used.';

 --------------------------------------------------------------------------------
 -- FUNCTION: update_lesson_phrase_count (Trigger Function)